josdejong/mathjs/README.md

 When jake is executed, it will generate the library math.js and math.min.js from the source files, and will test the library.

+## Roadmap

+- Version 0.1.0:
+    - Implement all methods and constants available in the built-in Math library
+    - Implement data types Complex and Unit
+- Version 0.2.0: Implement Parser and Scope
+- Version 0.3.0: Implement Workspace
+- Version 0.4.0: Implement a larger set of methods
+- Version 0.5.0: Implement Matrices
+- ...

 ## License